itsdimash/chess_game_with_Authorization/README.md

 A chess app with AI coaching powered by Stockfish and Supabase authentication + leaderboard.

+---

+## What is this?

+KnightOwl Chess is a full-stack web chess application where you can play against an AI powered by Stockfish — one of the strongest chess engines in the world.
+It includes real-time position evaluation, an AI coaching panel that explains moves, a global leaderboard, and Google/GitHub authentication so your game history is saved automatically.

+## Who is it for?

+- **Beginners** who want to learn chess with AI coaching and adjustable difficulty (level 1 starts at ~600 Elo)
+- **Casual players** who want a clean, fast chess experience without installing anything
+- **Developers** who want to see how to integrate Stockfish WASM, Supabase auth, and real-time game saving into a Next.js app

+## Why is it valuable?

+Most chess apps are either too complex (full platforms like Chess.com) or too simple (no auth, no history).
+KnightOwl hits the middle ground — it's a lightweight, open-source app that gives you a real chess experience with persistent stats, without the bloat.
+The AI coaching feature makes it genuinely useful for improving your game, not just playing it.

+---

 ## Setup Instructions

 ### 1. Install dependencies